keichi/binary-parser/README.md

 - `length` - (either `length` or `readUntil` is required) Length of the array.
 Can be a number, string or a function.
 	Use number for statically sized arrays.
-- `readUntil` - (either `length` or `readUntil` is required) If `'eof'`, then this parser will read till it reaches end of the `Buffer` object.
+- `readUntil` - (either `length` or `readUntil` is required) If `'eof'`, then this parser reads until the end of `Buffer` object.
+If function it reads until the function returns true.
+- `formatter` - (Optional) Function that transforms the parsed array into a more desired form.

 ```javascript
 var parser = new Parser()